Minestom/minestom.net/docs/thread-architecture/thread-safety.md

 ## What is thread-safety?

 A code is called "thread-safe" if and only if this code can be called from multiple threads without unexpected behavior.
-Therefore the term does not say anything about performance or design, it is simply a way to denote how the code can be accessed.
+Therefore, the term does not say anything about performance or design, it is simply a way to denote how the code can be accessed.

 ## What does it cost?

-Transforming a single-threaded code to a multi-threaded one is not as easy as creating multiple threads.
+Transforming a single-threaded code to a multithreaded one is not as easy as creating multiple threads.
 The main issue you will encounter is about memory visibility, you can imagine that 2 threads cannot access the same variable in memory at the exact same time without any drawback.
 Synchronization requires having the thread check if it has the right to access the X method and has therefore a cost, mostly in the order of nano or microseconds, but could lead to an unusable program if too repetitive.
 Common issues in multithreaded applications are:

-1. Race-condition: when the same method is called by two threads at the same time, which generally lead to undebuggable issues
+1. Race-condition: when the same method is called by two threads at the same time, which generally causes issues that are hard to debug
 2. Deadlock: when two locks are waiting for each other, meaning that those will never be freed

 ## What to use?